 d) anticipated cost and method of funding the proposed works;

-e) drawings, specifications, notes and general information of sufficient detail to clearly define the extent of works proposed;
+e) plans (including a site plan) and specifications, notes and general information of sufficient detail to clearly define the extent of works proposed;

 f) in the case of extended or altered buildings, drawings indicating the existing conditions;